rm2thaddeus/video-timeline-analyzer/docs/ROADMAP.md

 - PyTorch is more flexible and widely supported across platforms.

 **Recommended Workflow:**
-1. Use the `de-novo-windows` branch for Windows-native or cross-platform development.
+1. Use the `de-novo-windows` branch for Windows-native development.
 2. Run the download script to obtain the weights:
    ```bash
    python src/scene_detection/download_transnetv2_weights.py